 Most viral campaigns aren’t really campaigns at all.
 They are simply a funny and/or obnoxious video or other content that people discover, enjoy and tell their friends.
 Most were not created with the intention of “going viral”.
 They were made just for fun and had some value to someone.
 Just because it’s funny to you doesn’t mean anyone else will agree.

 2. You don’t have the courage.

 By their very nature, companies are not well suited to producing viral campaigns.
-To have a successful viral program, you need to be truly funny, outrageous, obnoxious, offensive or have some hard to define value that people really like and get jazzed up about.
+To have a successful viral program, you must appeal to the sensibilities of the Internet.
+This means being outrageous, obnoxious, offensive or have some hard to define value that people really like and get jazzed up about.
 If your CEO is willing to drop his pants at a board meeting, get up on the table and dance like Michael Jackson to the horror of the other board members and you can get it on video, you may have a viral sensation.
 (See rule #1)